ga4 custom events

 There are two primary ways to create GA4 events.
 One way requires Google Tag Manager.
 The second path does not require Tag Manager.

-How to Access New Events in GA4
+How to Create a New Custom Event in GA4

 Go to the admin area using the gear icon in the bottom left of the GA4 left-hand navigation.

-Once you’re there, it’s time to create and configure your new GA4 custom event.
+Now it’s time to create and configure your new GA4 custom event.

 How to Configure a Custom Event in GA4